manolo/gwt-polymer-todo-list/docs/widgets-buildui.md

 3. Add a **Ripple** effect

     It is nice when the user gets some feedback when interacting with UI elements.
-Read the material design [documentation](http://www.google.com.ua/design/spec/animation/responsive-interaction.html#responsive-interaction-radial-action) about that.
+Read the material design [documentation](http://www.google.com.ua/design/spec/animation/responsive-interaction.html#responsive-interaction-radial-action) about that idea.

     * Add `<p:PaperRipple/>` to each item in the `Main.ui.xml` file.
     * We need to add some styles to items, so as the ripple effect is constrained into the item area.